Can PR really help my small business?

 This is possibly the primary reason that businesses think about investing in public relations.
 All businesses need sales to stay afloat and creating awareness of the product or service is the first step to achieving these sales.

 Like any form of marketing, it is important to ensure that you locate where your audience is and understand the types of media they are consuming.

 If you are a B2B business, then you should know which publications are read by your audience.
 These will probably be regional business publications or industry titles.
-They could also be titles across the verticals you service as well as business sections in the nationals like the Financial Times, perhaps.
+They could also be titles across business sections in the nationals like the Financial Times, perhaps.